Ilketshall St. Andrew & St. John

 Random shapes of the Commons mean they have most probably survived due to their boggy nature, being too wet for the plough.
 Enclosure of the land around them has created boundary hedgerows providing a habitat and food source for a variety of different birds and mammals.
-The historic open grassland proves an ideal hunting ground for Barn Owl, Kestrel and in recent years the Common Buzzard.
+The historic open grassland proves an ideal hunting ground for Barn Owl, Kestrel, and in recent years Common Buzzard and Red Kite.

 The Commons have been grazed throughout the centuries and many provide hay each year which is cut from mid June onwards dependent on good weather.
 Historical features are evident especially on Great Common where the animal pounds in which animals were confined at night still exist.
 Two ‘carnsers’ are also evident with the name being derived from Suffolk dialect describing a raised stone path over wet ground.
 These paths were used by the villagers to get to church and school.
 ‘The Mardle’ along Tooks Common Lane was used in the past for soaking the locally grown flax.
 The process softened the crop making it easier to tease out the fibres for the making of rope and textiles.